Understanding Expert Structures on Minimax Parameter Estimation in Contaminated Mixture of Experts: ADDITIONAL EXPERIMENTS

+\textbf{Results.} We display the empirical illustration for Theorems~\ref{theorem:sigma-linear-f0-Gaussian-varphi-nonlinear}, \ref{theorem:sigma-nonlinear-f0-notGaussian} and \ref{theorem:sigma-nonlinear-f0-Gaussian-varphi-linear} in Figures~\ref{fig:thm6_experiments}, \ref{fig:thm7_experiments} and \ref{fig:thm8_experiments}, respectively.
 Although these three scenarios differ significantly, they share the same property that the pre-trained model $f$ is distinguishable from the prompt $f_0$.
 As a result, the convergence behavior of parameter estimation under the settings of those theorems are quite similar.
 First, we observe that the convergence rates of $\hlambdan$ in both cases across all three scenarios are approximately $\mathcal{O}(n^{-1/2})$.
 However, there are mismatches in the convergence rates of $(\han, \hbn, \hnun)$ between the two cases.
 In case (i), where $\lambdas$ is fixed, $(\han, \hbn, \hnun)$ exhibit similar rates, approximately $\mathcal{O}(n^{-1/2})$, as seen in Figures~\ref{fig:thm6-fixed},~\ref{fig:thm7-fixed} and~\ref{fig:thm8-fixed}.
 In case (ii), where $\lambdas$ vanishes at the rate of $\mathcal{O}(n^{-1/4})$, their rates slow down significantly to around $\mathcal{O}(n^{-1/4})$, as shown in Figures~\ref{fig:thm6-var},~\ref{fig:thm7-var} and \ref{fig:thm8-var}.
 These empirical results are fully consistent with the theoretical findings presented in the three theorems, which say that